What We Do

 Promote Energy Efficiency

 The IESO’s energy-efficiency and demand-management programs are continuing to demonstrate that they can play a critical role in meeting Ontario’s future energy needs, serving as a viable resource and delaying the need for new infrastructure.
-In keeping with Ontario’s goals with respect to reducing long-term energy costs, the IESO supports a number of residential and industrial energy-efficiency programs – and the impact has been far-reaching.
+In keeping with Ontario’s goals with respect to reducing long-term energy costs, the IESO supports business and industrial energy-efficiency programs – and the impact has been far-reaching.
 In 2017 alone, 1.8 terawatt-hours of energy savings was achieved – that’s the equivalent of powering over 200,000 homes for one year.
-These efforts include the Save on Energy suite of programs and incentives, which help to make homes more liveable and businesses more competitive.
+These efforts include the Save on Energy suite of programs and educational resources, which help to make homes more liveable and businesses more competitive.

 Plan for Ontario’s Future Energy Needs

 The IESO plans for the resources needed to meet Ontario’s future electricity needs.
 It forecasts and assesses the province’s current and short-term electricity needs, as well as the adequacy and reliability of the integrated power system.

 For the longer term, the IESO forecasts energy demand up to 20 years to ensure Ontarians have sustainable solutions well into the future.
 The IESO competitively procures a wide range of electricity resources and services to address those needs.

 It is also specifically charged with creating integrated regional plans that allow for more customized approaches to meet evolving electricity needs throughout the province.